manish1392/InvestorManagement/README.md

 2. For UI - React.js, vite, Axios, Typescript, javascript

+Folder Structure:

+- The src folder contains both frontend and backend code.
+- The backend code containing API's and services can be found under src/Service folder.
+- The frontend react code UI components and web pages can be found under src/UI folder.

 Code Setup:

 1. For Backend code setup, run dotnet restore and dotnet build commands.